markslewisii/logic-audio-scripters/README.md

 * 0 : Delay velocity will remain constant
 * \> 0: Delay will get louder

+## Monophony.js
+This script essentially convert a polyphonic patch to a monophonic one.
+This effect allows only one note to play at a time.
+The effect will track the order in which notes were played when holding multiple notes at once.
+When you release the playing note it will then play the previous held note in the stack.

 ## Repeater.js
 This script will repeat the held notes at the pulse specified in the parameters.